 The Gompas of Ladakh

-Located on the second storey of the gompa is a large Buddha statue made in 1655 by a Nepalese sculptor who was assisted by three Ladakhi craftsmen.
+Located on the second story of the gompa is a large Buddha statue made in 1655 by a Nepalese sculptor who was assisted by three Ladakhi craftsmen.
 The seated Buddha is 12 meters high and worked of copper sheets gilded with gold.
-This Buddha is the biggest metal statue in the region and was the largest Buddha statue of any type in Ladakh until Thiksey gompa installed a 15-meter tall Buddha made of clay in 1970.
-The castings of the statue were made in Leh while the statue’s copper was collected in Zanskar and hammered into plates on big rocks.
+This Buddha was the biggest metal statue in the region and was the largest Buddha statue of any type in Ladakh until Thiksey gompa installed a 15-meter tall Buddha made of clay in 1970.
+The castings of the statue were made in Leh while the statue’s copper was collected in Zanskar and hammered into plates on large rocks.
 More than five kilos of gold were then used to plate the copper.
 The statue was built in parts in the Zanstil Palace (Zans means copper and til means to hammer) in Leh and then transported to Shey where it was assembled and installed.